Linaro/lava/doc/lava-scheduler-device-help.rst

 the specific device, the reasons for restricting submissions, information about the device owner and the purposes for which the device is used etc.
 Text can include links to external sites for more information.

+It can be particularly useful to expand on the :ref:`device_capabilities` by adding details which cannot be easily identified at runtime, e.g. big.LITTLE details or particular hardware features available on this specific device.

 .. index:: restricted